Firefighters Get an Immersive Weigh-in at Auburn

-Besides swim training for their championship Tigers, Auburn University has found some creative uses for their Endless Pools.
+Besides swim training for their championship Tigers, Auburn University has found some creative uses for their Endless Pools® Commercial Series models.
 They’re now using them to help keep local firefighters in shape.

 To get an accurate measure of their team members’ fitness, Alabama’s Montgomery Fire/Rescue Department goes beyond the standard Body Mass Index (BMI) which factors weight relative to height.
 BMI can be misleading for athletes, who have a disproportionate amount of healthy lean muscle.
-Wisely, the Department instead measures Body Fat Percentage (BFP), and for that, they turn to the Original Endless Pool in the Human Performance Lab at Auburn's Montgomery campus.
+Wisely, the Department instead measures Body Fat Percentage (BFP), and for that, they turn to the Endless Pools Original pool in the Human Performance Lab at Auburn's Montgomery campus.

 Auburn’s team conducts underwater, or hydrostatic, weighing, widely considered the ‘gold standard’ of body composition measurement.
 It works off the principle that muscle is denser than fat.
 So if two bodies of the same weight are immersed in water, the one with a higher percentage of fat will displace more water than one with less fat.